Sudan Is Removed From the Terror List. Now What?

 While it is in the United States' long-term national security interests to help in that endeavor, it can no longer be blamed for standing in the way.
 That alone is significant progress.

+Disclaimer: The views and opinions expressed in this article are those of the contributing author or media and do not necessarily reflect the position of Radio Dabanga.

 Cameron Hudson is a senior fellow at the Atlantic Council's Africa Center.
-Previously he served as the chief of staff to the special envoy for Sudan and as director for African Affairs on the National Security Council in the George W. Bush administration.
-Follow him on Twitter @_hudsonc.
+Previously, he served as the chief of staff to the US special envoy to Sudan and as director of African affairs at the National Security Council.

+Radio Dabanga's editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
+Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.